1LeafClover/1LeafClover/README.md

 ### About me
 --------------------------------------------

-My name is Glen an aspiring Data Engineer / Solutions Architect an Embarking on the journey to become a skilled Data Engineer and Solutions Architect, I strive to craft purposeful, well-refactored code.
+My name is Glen!
+I am embarking on a journey to become a skilled Data Engineer and Solutions Architect, I strive to craft purposeful, well-refactored code.
 This repository tracks my real-time coding evolution, showcasing mastery in Python for data tasks and JavaScript for seamless AWS integration.
 Join me in witnessing the continuous refinement of my skills as I navigate the complexities of data solutions.

 *   🌍  I'm based in Singapore
 *   ✉️  You can contact me at [glen.ong1997@gmail.com](mailto:glen.ong1997@gmail.com)